blueglyph/vectree/README.md

 ## Handling Aliasing

-The tricky part is to allow a mutable iteration and immutably inspect a node's children in the loop since I didn't want to use recursivity when scanning the tree.
+The tricky part is to allow a mutable iteration and immutably inspect a node's children in the loop, since I didn't want to use recursivity when scanning the tree.
 It's performed by using interior mutability in each node, but rather than using `RefCell`, which would do a verification at each access, I'm using an `UnsafeCell` with home rules.

 An iterator returns a "proxy" — a fancy way to call a custom smart pointer — instead of a direct reference to the data.
 This allows to track when the item is dropped, and at the same time, it provides methods to iterate on the node's children.